 After the greens have been washed and dried, here is best way to store greens:

-- Line a plastic or glass storage container (or your salad spinner!) with paper towels (we like this airtight bowl).
+- Line a plastic or glass storage container (or your salad spinner!) with paper towels (I like this air-tight bowl).

 - Add the greens on top, without packing them down.